 Purchase Commitments-The Company enters into purchase commitments for products and services in the ordinary course of business.
 These purchases generally cover production requirements for 60 to 90 days.
-We do not have any long-term commitments for purchases.
+On August 11, 2005, FARO entered into an agreement with DELCAM plc under which the Company agreed to purchase approximately \$1.4 million in products over a 12-month term.
+Other than this agreement, the Company does not have any long-term commitments for purchases.

-Litigation-On November 25, 2003, Cimcore-Romer filed a patent infringement suit against us in the Federal District Court for the Southern District of California alleging that certain of our products sold in the United States, including the FARO Arm, infringe U.S. Patent 5,829,148 ('148 patent).
+Litigation-On November 25, 2003, Cimcore-Romer filed a patent infringement suit against FARO in the Federal District Court for the Southern District of California alleging that certain of the Company's products sold in the United States, including the FARO Arm, infringe U.S. Patent 5,829,148 ('148 patent).
 On July 12, 2005, the court issued an order granting Cimcore-Romer's motion for summary judgment of infringement of three claims of the '148 patent.
-In that lawsuit, we claimed that we do not infringe the '148 patent and that the '148 patent is invalid.
-The District Court has not yet ruled on our allegation that the '148 patent is invalid.
-A hearing regarding damages has not been held, nor has the court enjoined us from selling the FARO Arm.
-A jury trial is scheduled to commence on the issues of invalidity and damages on November 22, 2005.
+In that lawsuit, the Company claimed that it does not infringe the '148 patent and that the '148 patent is invalid.
+The District Court has not yet ruled on the Company's allegation that the '148 patent is invalid.

-On July 22, 2005, the Company announced its decision to limit the capability of its U.S.-based FARO Arm products (the FARO Arm, the FARO Gage and the Digital Template) by removing what we call the "infinite rotation feature" by reducing this capability to 50 rotations or fewer.
-Faro believes that by limiting the range of the joint rotation to 50 rotations, it has removed from its U.S. products the ability to sweep through an unlimited arc, which is a feature of the '148 patent claims addressed by the court's ruling required to infringe the '148 patent.
+On July 22, 2005, the Company announced its decision to limit the capability of its U.S.-based FARO Arm products (the FARO Arm, the FARO Gage and the Digital Template) by removing what the Company calls the "infinite rotation feature" by reducing this capability to 50 rotations or fewer.
+FARO believes that by limiting the range of the joint rotation to 50 rotations, it has removed from its U.S. products the ability to sweep through an unlimited arc, which is a feature of the '148 patent claims addressed by the court's ruling required to infringe the '148 patent.
 The revised products have not, however, been considered by the courts.
-Accordingly, we cannot assure you that the revised products will not be deemed to infringe the '148 patent.
+Accordingly, the Company cannot provide assurance that the revised products will not be deemed to infringe the '148 patent.

-On July 26, 2005, in light of the en banc ruling in Edward H. Phillips v.
-AWH Corporation, we filed a request for reconsideration by the court of its summary judgment ruling.
-In addition, the U.S. Patent and Trademark Office has determined that a substantial new question of patentability exists and has granted our request that the '148 patent be reexamined.
-After investigating and analyzing the Cimcore-Romer infringement claims, we believe that they are without merit, and we plan to continue to defend against them vigorously.
-In the event of an adverse ruling in the Cimcore-Romer litigation, however, we could be required to pay substantial damages, cease the manufacturing, use and sale of any infringing products, discontinue the use of certain processes or obtain a license, if available, from Cimcore-Romer with royalty payment obligations by us.
-An adverse decision in the Cimcore-Romer case could materially and adversely affect our financial condition and results of operations.
+On September 20, 2005, the Judge presiding over the case withdrew his order of summary infringement and agreed to reconsider his conclusions from the Markman, which is a pretrial hearing often used in patent infringement cases.
+The new Markman hearing occurred on October 3, 2005 and the hearing-on-summary judgments of infringement is scheduled for November 14, 2005.
+In addition, the U.S. Patent and Trademark Office has determined that a substantial new question of patentability exists and has granted FARO's request that the '148 patent be reexamined.
+After investigating and analyzing the Cimcore-Romer infringement claims, the Company believes that they are without merit, and plans to continue to defend against them vigorously.
+In the event of an adverse ruling in the Cimcore-Romer litigation, however, FARO could be required to pay substantial damages, cease the manufacturing, use and sale of any infringing products, discontinue the use of certain processes or obtain a license, if available, from Cimcore-Romer with royalty payment obligations by the Company.
+An adverse decision in the Cimcore-Romer case could materially and adversely affect FARO's financial condition and results of operations.
 At this time, however, the Company cannot estimate the potential impact, if any, that might result from this suit, and therefore, no provision has been made to cover such expense.
+The Company has spent approximately \$0.8 million in legal fees in the first nine months of 2005 in connection with this case.